micag2025/micag2025/README.md

 ## Hi there 👋

-I'm Michela!
+I am Michela!

+As Researcher, Data Analyst and Agentic AI Developer, I am currently collaborating with AI professionals across the [Ready Tensor](https://www.readytensor.ai/) and
+[DeepLearning.AI](https://www.deeplearning.ai/courses/) digital platforms to design, manage, and deploy AI agent applications using Python.
+My work focuses on driving innovation while promoting responsible and ethical AI development.

-I'm a Data Analyst and I'm currently learning from DeepLearningAI digital platform how handeling with LLMs and AI agents applications using Python.
-Here you can find an overview of open source projects that I have achieved till now!
+Here, you can find an overview of the open-source projects I have developed so far.

-Looking forward to collaborating on real-world projects, using Python and AI.
+I look forward to collaborating with AI professionals on real-world projects that leverage Python and AI technologies.

-You can also find me on Linkedin.
+You can also contact me on [Linkedin](https://www.linkedin.com/in/michela-agostini-627546a7/).
 <!--
 **micag2025/micag2025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.